Global-ASFV-Research-Alliance/B646LGenotypingTool/README.md

 # B646LGenotypingTool

-Note that this tool requires that BLAST is installed on your computer, and the custom file includes the P72 genotypes.
-The .\\23-11-13_Representative_p72.xlsx file must always be referenced as excel for usage.
+Note that this tool requires that BLAST and python are installed on your computer, and the custom file includes the P72 genotypes.
+The .\23-11-13_Representative_p72.xlsx file must always be referenced as excel for usage.
 Query should be the fasta file you are examining.

+### OSs Tested
+This was tested on windows.
+There is also a website, https://asfvgenomics.com/, that has an equivilent tool available for online usage.

 ### Help Printout